 Your firearm is required to have some sort of aiming device on it, otherwise you cannot shoot that firearm at this range.

 A government issued Photo ID is required for all shooters regardless of age, as well as anyone else who is going into the shooting areas of the range.

-If the range master sees that you are unable to hit the paper target or are causing damage to the range, you will be asked to leave the premises.
+If the Range Safety Officer sees that you are unable to hit the paper target or are causing damage to the range, you will be asked to leave the premises.

 Misconduct or violation of range rules may result in your being removed from the range

 No Black Powder Firearms

 No Center Fire Rifles or center fire rifle cartridges